20 lbs | Dimensions:

 The Newton Wovenaire is 100% NOT natural from its plastic mattress to its 100% polyester cover.
 If natural materials are on your wish list, then you need to look elsewhere.

 Our list of favorites may seem small compared to other review categories, where we include 15-30 contenders.
-In reality, this review has taken us far longer than almost any other we've completed with hours and months of research, time, and effort down the mattress rabbit hole where we considered well over 30 potential competitors.
+Interestingly, this review took us far longer than almost any other we've completed with hours and months of research, time, and effort down the mattress rabbit hole where we considered well over 30 potential competitors.
 One by one, each product was slashed from the competition for reasons varying from questionable material safety to a lack of transparency from the manufacturer.

 Want more information on what's inside the mattress?